Dobbs v. Jackson Women's Health Organization: State laws expanding abortion access

 In response to Dobbs, several states allowing abortion considered or adopted legislation expanding abortion access.
 Proposals by California, Oregon, and Washington state have included expanding abortion access by eliminating co-pays for abortion services, funding travel costs for those seeking abortion from states that ban abortion, and adding the right to an abortion to state constitutions.
 In early 2022, while Dobbs was pending, the Vermont Legislature had already approved sending Proposal 5 to the referendum ballot in November 2022, which would amend the state's constitution "to guarantee sexual and reproductive freedoms" (including the right to abortion).
 In the November 2022 election, Vermont voters overwhelmingly approved the reproductive-rights amendment to the state constitution.
 Also in the November 2022 election, abortion-rights referendums were passed by voters by broad margins in California (Proposition 1) and Michigan (Proposal 3).

 In the hours after Dobbs was issued, Massachusetts Governor Charlie Baker issued an executive order with several measures to protect abortion access in Massachusetts.
 The Massachusetts Legislature subsequently passed a reproductive rights package that codified many of the provisions in the executive order, and was the outcome of compromise discussions among the legislature.
-Baker signed the bill, which passed the House 137-16 and the Senate 16–1.
+Baker signed the bill, which passed the House 137–16 and the Senate 16–1.
 Among other things, the Massachusetts law strengthens an existing requirement that health insurers cover abortion services and shields Massachusetts patients and providers from penalties from states with more restrictive abortion laws; for example, it prohibits the state from extraditing to another state any person charged with offenses that would be legal under Massachusetts law, and protects abortion providers from lawsuits based on extraterritorial jurisdiction.

 Congressional proposals

-Following Dobbs, Congress has introduced bills related to abortion rights.
-House Democrats passed two bills on July 15 to enhance abortion rights.
-The first, the Women's Health Protection Act of 2022, would prevent states from restricting abortions before fetal viability and prevent states from blocking access to abortion services.
+Since Dobbs, Congress has introduced bills related to abortion.
+House Democrats passed two bills on July 15 to enhance abortion access.
+The first, the Women's Health Protection Act of 2022, would prevent states from restricting abortions and burdening abortion providers.
 The second, the Ensuring Access to Abortion Act of 2022, would prevent states from blocking travel to other states to obtain abortions and support.
-Both bills passed primarily on party lines, and are expected to have difficulty passing the Senate.
-Some House Republicans have proposed a nationwide 15-week abortion ban, while over 100 have signed onto a six-week abortion ban.
-Top House Republicans have been reported to be wary of such plans, instead favoring a nationwide ban on late-term abortions only.
+Both bills passed primarily on party lines, and were expected to have difficulty passing the Senate.
+Some House Republicans had proposed a nationwide 15-week abortion ban, while over 100 had signed onto a proposal for a six-week abortion ban.
+Top House Republicans had been reported to be wary of such plans, instead favoring a nationwide ban on late-term abortions only.

 Due to concerns based on Thomas's concurrence, in July 2022 the House passed bills aimed to protect rights that Thomas had mentioned, including the right to same-sex and interracial marriages via the Respect for Marriage Act, and access to contraceptives.
 The Senate passed the Respect for Marriage Act with amendments for exempting religious-based organizations, which the House passed in December and Biden signed into law on December 13, 2022.